navcoin/KnowledgeBase/content/General Support/blsCT.en.md

 ### Boneh-Lynn-Shacham (BLS) Signatures

 BLS signatures was introduced in 2001.
-It enables compressions of a group of signatures into a compact signature that can be used to autheticate the entire group.
-This meanse that all transactions in a block can be combined to 1 transaction with 1 signature, greatly improves the bandwith, storage, verification speed, and privacy.
+It enables compressions of a group of signatures into a compact signature that can be used to authenticate the entire group.
+This means that all transactions in a block can be combined to 1 transaction with 1 signature, greatly improving the bandwith, storage, verification speed, and privacy.

 ### Confidential Transactions (CT)